hexikani/pulsechain-docs/node-setup.md

   --net=pulsenet \
   --name=pulsechain_execution \
   -p 127.0.0.1:8545:8545/tcp \
-  -p 127.0.0.1:8546:8546/tcp \
   -p 30303:30303 \
+  -p 30304:30304 \
+  -p 42069:42609 \
   -v /blockchain:/blockchain \
   registry.gitlab.com/pulsechaincom/go-pulse:latest \
   --chain=pulsechain-testnet-v3 \
   --pulsechain-testnet-v3 \
   --datadir=/blockchain/erigon \
   --authrpc.jwtsecret=/blockchain/jwt.hex \
-  --externalcl
+  --externalcl \
+  --snapshots=false
 ```

-For node's P2P connectivity the TCP and UDP port 30303 should be made accessible from your network and also from the Internet.
+For node's P2P connectivity the TCP and UDP port 30303, 30304 and 42069 should be made accessible from your network and also from the Internet.
 Note, that this Docker container is setup with `host` networking what makes it directly exposed to the network of the host where the container runs and the `-p` port mappings are ignored - they are stated to clarified which ports should be exposed in more general case.
 {:.warning}

-Note that RPC ports 8545 (HTTP) and 8575 (WebSockets) are only allowed locally on the host computer.
+Note that RPC ports 8545 (HTTP + WebSockets) are only allowed locally on the host computer.
 {:.info}

 To see the logs of the container run: